Edwards Lifesciences call volume above normal and directionally bullish

-Bullish option flow detected in Edwards Lifesciences (EW) with 6,442 calls trading, 3x expected, and implied vol increasing over 3 points to 36.21%.
-Jan-25 82.5 calls and Nov-24 75 calls are the most active options, with total volume in those strikes near 3,900 contracts.
-The Put/Call Ratio is 0.29.
+Bullish option flow detected in Edwards Lifesciences (EW) with 5,859 calls trading, 1.5x expected, and implied vol increasing over 3 points to 36.02%.
+Nov-24 67.5 calls and Nov-24 75 calls are the most active options, with total volume in those strikes near 3,100 contracts.
+The Put/Call Ratio is 0.27.
 Earnings are expected on February 4th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>